digiassetX/DigiAssets-Protocol-Specifications/Benefits.md

 # Better Performance & efficiency

 ## Processing many assets in one transaction
-The new DigiAssets [protocol implementation](DigiAsset-Scheme#asset-manipulating-transactions) uses a novel encoding for [asset transfer instructions](Transfer Instructions).
-This encoding allows us to process many assets together in a [single transaction](DigiAsset-Scheme#asset-processing-capacity-per-transaction) (in some cases up to 18 colors, or more).
+The DigiAssets [protocol implementation](DigiAsset-Scheme#asset-manipulating-transactions) uses a novel encoding for [asset transfer instructions](Transfer Instructions).
+This encoding allows us to process many assets together in a [single transaction](DigiAsset-Scheme#asset-processing-capacity-per-transaction).

 ## Low Prices & minimal bloat
 The new DigiAssets protocol implementation achieves a high level of data compression using the way [asset transfer instructions](Transfer Instructions) and [transfer and issuance amounts](Number Encoding) are encoded.
 This leads to lowering the price in DigiBytes needed to support each asset manipulating transaction as well as reducing blockchain bloat.

 ## Support for zero confirmation transactions
-DigiByte transaction are confirmed every 10 minutes (on average).
-Waiting for confirmations gives a poor user experience, especially considering current standards of responsiveness expected from web and mobile applications.
+DigiByte transaction are confirmed every 15 seconds (on average).
+Waiting for several confirmations can give a poor user experience, especially considering current standards of responsiveness expected from web and mobile applications.

 The architecture of the new DigiAssets protocol implementation allows us to support asset issuance and transfer in **zero confirmations** (and in fact even within the [same transaction](DigiAsset-Scheme#issuance-transaction-encoding)), because the [Asset ID](Asset ID) only references the first UTXO in the transaction and makes no reference to a block.